jdohertydev/runit/README.md

 **The Ideal User:**
 - Enjoys running and wants to participate in events.
-- Desires to manage their own registrations.
+- Desires to manage their registrations.
 - Aims to connect with other runners in their community.
 - Seeks to promote and manage their events via the platform.